Bassmaster Classic: Rules and procedures

-Live Scope
+Forward Facing Sonar

-The debate of the tool known as "Live Scope" has been a controversial topic since its introduction.
+The debate of forward facing sonar has been a controversial topic since its introduction.
 Up until 2015, anglers would have to use traditional sonar, local charts, and traditional fishing methods such as 'flippin' and pitching to locate and catch fish.
-In 2015 however, Garmin, an American technology company, developed the first live scanning sonar.
-This new technology, known as live scope, would sweep the bass fishing world by storm allowing anglers to watch the fish strike their bait in real time.
-Live scope made sonar, underwater charts, and traditional fishing methods obsolete as you could watch everything happing underwater on a high resolution screen.

-In 2021, live scope was used in the Bassmaster Classic for the first time.
-The anglers who used it would go on to consistently be top performers at the event.
-Bassmaster angler Jason Christie would go on to say "It was the easiest fishing I’d ever had in my life".
-The success of live scope would go on to spark many debates on whether contestants should be allowed to use such a tool.
-Many anglers advocate for it, but just as many hope it will be banned.
+In 2021, forward facing sonar was used in the Bassmaster Classic for the first time.

-Before the 2025 season, B.A.S.S was pressured into making a decision on the application of live scope.
-On September 4th, B.A.S.S released a statement explaining that live scope would not be banned.
+Before the 2025 season, B.A.S.S was pressured into making a decision on the application of forward facing sonar.
+On September 4th, B.A.S.S released a statement explaining that it would not be banned.
 Instead, all anglers participating in the Bassmaster Elite Series and contenders for the Bass Pro Shops Bassmaster Classic, would be forced to follow equipment standardization rules.
 These rules would implement significant guidelines on what and how much technology can be used in the event.